- Be able to list and discuss the most common acute training variables in fitness.

-Resistance for these trainings can be anything from your own body weight, to tools like dumbbells, barbells, and bands.
+Resistance to this training can be anything from your own body weight to tools like dumbbells, barbells, and bands.

-The idea behind this element is to increase muscle mass and improve muscular endurance and strength.
+This element aims to increase muscle mass and improve muscular endurance and strength.

 The training variables of tempo, reps, volume, rest, and time under tension are all focused on to get the appropriate type of adaptation to occur during resistance training.

 This type of training is geared toward training the aerobic and anaerobic energy systems.